-2020 REPORTING CALENDAR CANDIDATES FOR MUNICIPAL OFFICE IN A CITY OR TOWN WITH CITY MANAGER FORM OF GOVERNMENT
+2022 REPORTING CALENDAR CANDIDATES FOR MUNICIPAL OFFICE IN A CITY OR TOWN WITH CITY MANAGER FORM OF GOVERNMENT

-January 31, 2020 Statement of Financial Interest for calendar year 2019 due from all incumbent officeholders.

-- August 17, 2020Statement of Financial Interest for calendar year 2019 due from non-incumbent candidates for municipal office under Ark.
-Code Ann. § 14-47-110(a). - October 27, 2020 If opposed in general election, preelection report due for general election.
-Report covers all campaign activity through October 24. - November 3, 2020 General Election

-December 1, 2020 ^{††} Special Runoff Election pursuant to Ark.
+- January 18, 2022 Annual report due.\ For each year in which a candidate is not listed on a ballot for election, the candidate must file an annual report of all contributions received and expenditures made during that year.
+This report covers all campaign activity through December 31, 2021. - January 31, 2022 Statement of Financial Interest for calendar year 2021 due from all incumbent officeholders. - August 22, 2022Statement of Financial Interest for calendar year 2021 due from all nonincumbent candidates under Ark.
+Code Ann. § 14-47-110(a)(2). - November 1, 2022 If opposed in general election, preelection report\\ due for general election.
+This report covers all campaign activity from January 1, 2022, through October 29, 2022. - November 8, 2022 General Election - December 6, 2022 †† Special Runoff Election pursuant to Ark.
 Code Ann. § 7-5-106 (i.e., general election runoff)

 †† IF YOU ARE INVOLVED IN A SPECIAL RUNOFF ELECTION, TWO ADDITIONAL REPORTS ARE DUE.

-Preelection report due for special runoff election.
-This report covers all campaign activity from November 4-21.
-Final report due for special runoff election.
-This report covers all campaign activity from November 22 through the date the report is filed.
+- November 29, 2022 Preelection report\\ due for special runoff election.
+This report covers all campaign activity from November 9-27, 2022. - January 30, 2023 Final report\\\ due for special runoff election.
+This report covers all campaign activity from November 28, 2022 through the date the report is filed. - December 30, 2022 Final report\\\ due for general election.

-If candidate has not previously filed any reports during the 2020 election cycle, the final report for the general election covers all campaign activity through the date the report is filed.
+If candidate has not previously filed any reports during the 2022 election cycle, the final report for the general election covers all campaign activity through the date the report is filed.